What Are The Different Types Of Employment Visa Options?

 - United Kingdom (other than Northern Ireland)

-Who Would Qualify For An Employment Based Green Card?
+Who Can Qualify For An Employment-Based Green Card?

-What Is The Process Of Obtaining An Employment Based Green Card?
+What Is The Process For Obtaining An Employment-Based Green Card?

-Most people, when they get an employment based green card, get either the EB-3 or the EB-2 visa.
-It’s a three- step process.
-The first step is to present yourself to the Department of Labor, so that they can verify that there truly is a need for a foreign worker as opposed to an American worker.
-Once that’s complete, then you go through the Department of Homeland Security and USCIS, who will verify that the employer is qualified to hire you.
-They’ll also verify that the employer has the ability to pay the salary that is required and they’ll analyze whether the company actually needs the skillset that the employee is going to bring.
-Once you get through steps one and two, the potential employee is qualified to come to the US, assuming they don’t have a criminal record, they’re not running away from the law, and that they don’t have a communicable disease that will affect the US population.
+Most people who get an employment-based green card receive either the EB-2 or the EB-3 visa.
+It’s a three-step process.
+The first step is to present yourself to the Department of Labor so that they can verify there is a legitimate need for a foreign worker, instead of an American worker.
+Once that’s complete, your situation will be evaluated by the Department of Homeland Security and USCIS, who will verify that the employer is qualified to hire you.
+They’ll also verify that the employer has the ability to pay the salary that is required, and they’ll analyze whether the company actually needs the particular skillset of that employee.

 Must I Always Be Sponsored By An Employer?

-For the EB-1 visa for extraordinary achievement, all you have to do is promise that you will use the skill set that makes you extraordinary for the benefit of the United States.
-The other exception is the EB-5, where you create jobs by hiring 10 people, so you don’t have to be sponsored by someone else.
-Other than that, it’s always an employee-employer relationship.
-You have to verify that it’s not a sub-contractor relationship; it’s a W2 employer-employee situation.
+No, there are certain specific cases in which an employee sponsor is unnecessary.
+For example, the EB-1 visa (provided for extraordinary achievement) only requires that you promise to use the skill set that makes you extraordinary for the benefit of the United States.
+The other exception is the EB-5, in which you will be creating jobs by hiring 10 people, so you don’t have to be sponsored by someone else in that case.
+Other than that, it’s always an employer-employee relationship.
+You have to verify that it’s not a sub-contractor relationship, but is in fact a W2 employer-employee situation.
 The employer can also be an individual.
-Sometimes, for instance, people want to hire a nanny for their children and they don’t have to incorporate or become some kind of legal entity.
-They can just get a Tax ID number, as an individual sponsor.
+Sometimes, for instance, an individual or couple may want to hire a nanny for their children and they don’t want to incorporate or become some kind of legal entity.
+In this scenario they can just get a Tax ID number and act as an individual sponsor.

 Contact For An Initial Consultation